Answers to the Most Commonly Asked Questions We Receive about Grants

 Another question that we get regularly is: Where (or how) do I get a grant?
 We started our website to provide this information to organizations, so one of our answers is always to look at the resources on our website, including our many blog posts on how to find funding.

 In many ways, the question of “where do I look for grant funding” is not that dissimilar from the question of “send me your grant guidelines.”
-Just as you need to research a foundation’s website to see if they provide grant funding, you should also thoroughly review online resources to see what information they offer because there’s a very good chance your questions will be answered from what is publicly posted.
+Just as you need to research a foundation’s website to see if it provides grant funding, you should also thoroughly review online resources to see what information they offer, because there’s a very good chance your questions will be answered from what is publicly posted.
 Not every website is easy to navigate, of course, so the information may not be easy to find.
 However, very often, you’ll be able to find the answer to most of your questions if you look closely at the content on the website in question.

 Key Concept: Do Your Homework